catalyst-cloud/catalystcloud-docs/source/database/create-database.rst

 * The **database version** which is informed by your datastore type.
 * The **flavor**, which determines the vCPU and RAM assigned to the instance.
+* You will also need to source an OpenRC file in the correct region

 ..
 Note::
   It is also necessary to have an existing network on the project that you